Skip to content

 • Use --dry-run when available

-• Check logs after deploy: hop3 app:logs <app>
+• Check logs after deploy: hop3 app logs <app>

 Backups

-• Enable automated backups for production:
+• Enable automated backups in hop3.toml:

 [backup]